AWS Hackathon · Runner-up · Live Event System

 How it works

-- 2. Lambda → Couchbase: an AWS Lambda function writes the word, user/session metadata, and timestamp into Couchbase.
+An AWS Lambda function writes the word, user/session metadata, and timestamp into Couchbase.

 Team

-Built by a two-person team focused on live systems and crowd interaction
+Built by a two-person team focused on live systems and crowd interaction.